Mini-ghost/vorms/docs/api/use-field-array.md

 ### update

-Update int at the specified position.
+Update the item at the specified position.

 - Type `(index: number, value: Value) => void`